intel/llvm/sycl/doc/GetStartedGuide.md

 The easiest way to get started is to use the buildbot [configure](../../buildbot/configure.py) and [compile](../../buildbot/configure.py) scripts.

-In case you want to configure Cmake manually the up-to-date reference for variables is in these files.
+In case you want to configure CMake manually the up-to-date reference for variables is in these files.

 **Linux**